Christian Yelich Player Props: Brewers vs. Mariners

 Mariners Pitching Rankings

-- Mariners pitchers combine to allow 10 home runs (0.6 per game), the second-fewest in the league.

-- The Mariners are sending Flexen (0-2) out for his third start of the season.

-- In his most recent appearance on Tuesday, the right-hander tossed 2 1/3 innings against the Chicago Cubs, allowing eight earned runs while surrendering 10 hits.
+- His most recent time out was on Wednesday against the Chicago Cubs, when the right-hander went 6 2/3 innings, surrendering one earned run while giving up four hits.

+- In three games this season, the 25-year-old has put up an ERA of 2.70, with 10.8 strikeouts per nine innings.
+Opponents are batting .226 against him.

 © 2023 Data Skrive.
 All rights reserved.